Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

-We now report algorithms that can count more complex patterns.
-The neighborhood sampling method of Pavan \etal~\cite{DBLP:journals/pvldb/PavanTTW13} can also be used for more complex patters, for example Pavan \etal also presented experiments for 4-cliques.
-Shiller \etal~\cite{DBLP:conf/alcob/SchillerJHS15} presented the stream-based (insertions and deletions) algorithm \Tool{StreaM} for counting undirected 4-vertex motifs in dynamic graphs.
+\paragraph{Experimental Results on Counting More Complex Patterns} The neighborhood sampling method of Pavan \etal~\cite{DBLP:journals/pvldb/PavanTTW13} can also be used for more complex patterns, for example Pavan \etal also presented experiments for 4-cliques.
+Shiller \etal~\cite{DBLP:conf/alcob/SchillerJHS15} presented the stream-based (insertions and deletions) algorithm \Tool{StreaM} for counting 4-vertex motifs in dynamic graphs.
 Ahmed \etal~\cite{DBLP:journals/pvldb/AhmedDWR17} presented a general purpose sampling framework for graph streams.
-The authors proposed a martingale formulation for subgraph count estimation and showed how to compute unbiased estimate of subgraph counts from a sample at any point during the stream.
+The authors proposed a martingale formulation for non-induced subgraph count estimation and showed how to compute unbiased estimate of subgraph counts from a sample at any point during the stream.
 The estimates for triangle and wedge counting obtained are less than \SI{1}{\percent} away from the true number of triangles/wedges.
 The algorithm outperformed their own implementation of \Tool{TRI{\`{E}}ST} and \Tool{MASCOT}.
 Mukherjee \etal~\cite{DBLP:journals/bmcsb/MukherjeeHBK18} gave an exact counting algorithm for a given set of motifs in dynamic networks.
 Their focus is on biological networks.
 The algorithm computes an initial embedding of each motif in the initial network.
 Then for each motif its embeddings are stored in a list.
 This list is then dynamically updated while the graph evolves.
-Liu \etal~\cite{DBLP:conf/wsdm/LiuBC19} estimated motifs in dynamic networks.
-The algorithm uses exact counting algorithms as a subroutine, and hence can speed up any exact algorithm at the expense of accuracy.
-The main idea of their algorithm is to partition the stream into time intervals and find exact motif counts in subsets of these intervals.
-Recently, Wang \etal~\cite{DBLP:conf/cikm/00040JLT20} improved on the result of Liu \etal.
-The improvement stems from a generic edge sampling algorithm to estimate the number of instances of any $k$-vertex $\ell$-edge motif in a dynamic network.
-The main idea of the algorithm is to first uniformly at random draw random edges from the dynamic network, then exactly count the number of local motifs and lastly estimate the global count from the local counts.
-The experimental evaluation showed that their algorithm is up to \num{48.5} times faster than the previous state-of-the-art while having lower estimation errors.